Last update: December 15, 2024

 Great question!
 Regarding amino acids, there are two types: essential and non-essential.
 But before you go thinking that non-essential means "not important," let me clear things up for you.

-Essential amino acids are the ones your body can't produce on its own, so we need to get them from our diet.
+Essential amino acids are the ones your body can't produce on its own, so we need to get them from your diet.
 There are nine essential amino acids:

 On the flip side, non-essential amino acids can be produced by your body, so you don't necessarily need to consume them through food.